 German researchers organized the first collecting expedition on Albanian territory in 1941, mainly to study cereals and legumes.
 The seed samples collected (355 accessions) were sent for conservation to the Institute of Plant Genetics and Crop Plant Research (IPK) in Germany.
 The information about these accessions is available from the IPK database.

 The first organized and government-supported activities related to the conservation and use of PGR in Albania were undertaken during the period 1950-60 by the Agricultural Research Institute of Lushnja.
 Many local varieties of wheat, barley, oats, maize, legumes, etc., were collected, with which the first collections of agricultural crops were created.
 For wheat alone, the 1956 mission collected 13 local varieties of Triticum turgidum and 11 local varieties of Triticum aestivum.
 They served to start the breeding program of agricultural crops of Albania.
-From the collected material, some accessions were selected and for several years they seved as the basis of agricultural production.
+From the collected material, some accessions were selected and for several years they served as the basis of agricultural production.

 In the early 1970’s, the Agricultural University of Tirana, under the leadership of Professor Përmeti, organized several research and collection missions of autochthonous cultivars.
 About 220 accessions (accs.) of maize, two accs. of alfalfa, 79 accs. of beans, etc. were collected.
 In conjunction with this, in the period 1970 – 1980, several collection missions were carried out by the Maize and Rice Institute (MRI) of Shkodra, Agricultural Research Institute (ARI) of Lushnja, the Vegetables and Potato Research Institute (VPRI) of Tirana, the Institute of Tobacco - Cerrik (ITC), and the Fruit Research Institute (FTRI) of Vlora, etc., as partners of a large project on inventory and collecting local varieties and landraces in the country, financed by the Ministry of Agriculture.
 During these missions more than 2,000 accessions were collected.